mikkocaguiat/mikkocaguiat-tech/README.md

 ###### Tue May 5 23:54:34 CST 2020
 Added Search Bar.
 I still used Custom search Engine by Google but integrated it via Elfsight which added a better design feature that the CSE Vanilla version.

+###### Wed May 6 04:45:00 CST 2020
+Finished editing Policy Folder and adding valuable meta tags and og-tags